 When to use feature layers

 Feature layers are a great way to visualize observation data, with a wide variety of styling options and query capabilities available.
 Feature layers are a good choice for exploring lower volumes of observation data over time, or when sensor data is not changing rapidly.
-When storing data in feature layers with Analytics for IoT, every feature layer has an associated map image layer that allows you to visualize high volume data as dynamic aggregations to see broader patterns more easily.
+When storing data in feature layers with Velocity, every feature layer has an associated map image layer that allows you to visualize high volume data as dynamic aggregations to see broader patterns more easily.
 For more information, see Visualize map image layers.

 A stream layer is a kind of feature layer that is optimized for the visualization of real-time data.
 Feature layers display information that has been stored, and new information is visualized by regularly refreshing the feature layer in a web map.
 Stream layers display observations in the web map as soon as they are received by the server.
 This is effective for sensor data which changes rapidly or irregularly or for tracking workflows where assets or field crews need to be continuously monitored.
-In Analytics for IoT, feeds behave like a stream layer when added to a web map.
+In Velocity, feeds behave like a stream layer when added to a web map.

 To receive real-time data immediately, a stream layer connects to an underlying stream service using HTML5 WebSockets.
 The stream layer is then a client to the WebSocket, and incoming data is broadcast to all connected clients as soon as it is received.
 Most modern web browser support WebSockets.
 To get more information and to test if a browser supports WebSockets, visit WebSocket.org.

 When to use stream layers